Fly Young Red: Career

-Red was born in New Orleans, Louisiana, and raised in Southern California to a religious baptist family where he was an active Christian at that time.
-In his early teenage years, was a member of a short lived male hip hop/R&B group.
-When he was fourteen years old, due to events of Hurricane Katrina, he moved to Houston, Texas where he currently resides.
+Red was born in New Orleans, Louisiana, and was raised in Southern California to a religious baptist family where he was an active Christian at that time.
+In his early teenage years, he was a member of a short lived male hip hop/R&B group.
+When he was fourteen years old, due to events of Hurricane Katrina, he moved to Houston, Texas, where he currently resides.

 Red negotiated a deal with Las Vegas based music video production team Level Eight Studios to produce a music video for the song "Throw That Boy Pussy".
-The video, which was shot in the summer of 2013, and later released in the Spring of 2014 became popular.
+The video was shot in Summer 2013, and was released on March 18, 2014.
 In an April 2014 interview with BET, Red stated that he "wasn't ready for a record deal", and that he wasn't contracted by a music label.

 Personal life

-Red identifies as gay.
+Red is gay.
 He decided to be open about his sexuality due to the lack of hip-hop songs played in gay clubs.